caktus/django-timepiece/README.rst

 Requirements
 ------------

-django-timepiece is compatible with Django 1.8 (on Python 2.7 and Python 3.5) and Django 1.9 (on Python 2.7 and Python 3.5).
+django-timepiece is compatible with Django 4.2 (on Python 3.9+) and Django 5.1 (Python 3.10+).
 PostgreSQL is the only officially supported backend.
 For a full list of required libraries, see the `requirements/base.txt` from the project source on `GitHub`_.